 E. Determination of Follow-up Review (as needed)

-For White findings propose whether headquarters (and/or OE) should review final determination letter before issuance.
-(For greater than White findings, review and concurrence by and OE is required as discussed in Section 4b.)
+For White findings propose whether headquarters (NRR and/or OE) should review final determination letter before issuance.
+(For greater than White findings, review and concurrence by NRR and OE is required as discussed in Section 4b.)

 Exhibit 3